 The facades of the houses in Gouda are particularly picturesque as well as the open courtyards with some dating back as far as 1449.
 Gouda is one of those paces that you stroll around taking lots of pictures and people watch from a local café or eatery.
 A particularly relaxed day trip for people who love cheese and history!

-Very much associated with the prestigious Leiden University, the oldest in the Netherlands, this charming city has developed around academia with its architecture dominated by stunning university buildings like the Leiden Observatory, scholarly museums, libraries, and the botanical gardens.
-Just 30 minutes from Amsterdam, the city is as attractive as Amsterdam full of canals, waterside cafes and colourful buildings but with about half the tourists.
+Very much associated with the prestigious Leiden University, the oldest in the Netherlands, this beautiful canal city has developed around academia with its architecture dominated by stunning university buildings like the Leiden Observatory, scholarly museums, libraries, and the botanical gardens.

-Aside from enjoying a meal on the harbourside and wandering the side streets dipping into shops, the best thing to do in Leiden is museum-hoping!
-Some world-class museums and sights are located here including a gifted Egyptian Temple in Rijksmuseum and the windmill museum Molen de Valk where you can catch an incredible view of the city and learn about the famous millers.
+Aside from enjoying a meal on the harbourside and wandering the side streets dipping into shops, the best thing to do in Leiden is museum-hoping for some local culture!
+Some world-class museums and sights are located here, including a gifted Egyptian Temple in Rijksmuseum and the windmill museum Molen de Valk where you can catch an incredible view of the city and learn about the famous millers.

 The quickest and easiest day trip on this list as it's still within the city limits.
-Taking a bike fifteen minutes south of the city you'll find the huge artificial park that is Amsterdam forest.
+Taking a bike fifteen minutes south of the city, you'll find the huge artificial park that is Amsterdam forest.
 If you don't have much time in the city and want to see a little countryside while you're there, then this is the ideal relaxing day trip from Amsterdam.

-You can traverse the forest on foot or cycle around and in the spring during the cherry-blossom season or the Autumn season, it's alight with colours.
-There are lots of activities for children including seeing Scottish highland cows and parks.
+You can traverse the forest on foot or cycle around and in the spring during the cherry-blossom season or Autumn, it's alight with colours.
+There are many activities for children, including seeing Scottish highland cows and parks.
 It's an ideal way to see the Dutch landscape without spending anything or going too far.